 After receiving her Ph.D. in condensed matter physics from MIT, Pollack came to Cornell to work with the Low Temperature Physics group.
 She was a postdoctoral associate (1989-1991) and a research associate (1991-1997) in the Microkelvin Laboratory.
 In 1997, with support from the National Science Foundation and the Cornell Laboratory of Atomic and Solid State Physics (LASSP) Biophysics Group, she changed the focus of her research program to biophysics.
 In 1999 she became senior research associate in LASSP.
 She joined the faculty in the School of Applied and Engineering Physics in 2000.
 Her research focuses on developing and applying physics-based tools to gain insight into outstanding problems in molecular biology.
 She received the Swanson Excellence in Teaching Award in 2003, and the Chau Excellence in Teaching Award in 2012.

 Bruce van Dover

-Director of the Department of Materials Science and Engineering
+Director and Professor, Department of Materials Science and Engineering

 312 Bard Hall